 Will I be Able to do Other Courses While I am doing My Research Degree?

-All Doctorate Students must undertake the PgCert Research Methods course at the same time as their research degree studies.
+All Doctorate Students must undertake the Postgraduate Certificate (PgCert) Research Methods course at the same time as their research degree studies.
 To submit for any research degree award, you must have successfully completed the PgCert Research Methods course.
 However, this course helps to underpin your research degree by assisting with the registration process, transfer application to PhD (if appropriate), as well as strengthening key research skills.

 How Does a Supervisor Support My Studies?

 The main way you are supported as a research student is through your supervisory team.
 Your supervisory team will be led by a Principal Supervisor who has responsibility for supervising and supporting your research on a regular and frequent basis.

 In addition to the Principal Supervisor, the supervisory team will normally include 1 or 2 other individuals who will provide you with a range of expertise and knowledge to support your studies.
 Sometimes an individual external to the University is appointed as a supervisor in order to give advice and assistance on specialised aspects of the project.

 Your Principal Supervisor is responsible for establishing a satisfactory framework for the supervision of your research programme including making arrangements for meetings between you and your supervisory team so that you can review your progress and discuss your support needs.
 The supervisory team will also be there to assist you in defining the topic of research and preparing a detailed programme of study.
 At an early stage, there will be opportunities to discuss your training needs and a suitable programme of supporting studies will be identified.
 Your progress both in your research and in developing academic skills is monitored throughout the research programme via regular meetings and contact with your supervisory team.
 When you begin to write-up your findings your supervisory team will also be there to offer support and guidance in the preparation and writing of your thesis by commenting and discussing drafts with you.